usc-isi-i2/kgtk/docs/import/import_ntriples.md

 ntriples files carry many data types as structured literals.
 There are two portions to each structured literal:  a value string, and a URI that identifies the data type.

-`kgtk import_ntriples` can import the following ntriples data types to KGTK data types, resulting in a single KGTK edge in the output file:
+`kgtk import-ntriples` can import the following ntriples data types to KGTK data types, resulting in a single KGTK edge in the output file:

 | ntriples URI | KGTK Data Type |